-But is YouGov a scam or a survey site that can really make you money?
+But is YouGov a scam or a legit survey site that can really make you money?

-I have been a member of the YouGov panel for a couple of years, and know all the details about this survey site.
+I have been a member of the YouGov panel for several years, and know all the details about this survey site.

-In this YouGov review, I will share my experiences with you, give you the plusses, the minusses and some advice that can be helpful, if you decide to join YouGov.
+In this YouGov review, I will share my experiences with you, give you the plusses, the minuses and some advice that can be helpful, if you decide to join YouGov.